gaucho-labs/leptos-hotkeys/README.md

 We brought some js idioms while maintaining the leptos look.
 [Learn more about the macro.](#macro-api) <br>

-If you prefer writing out your callbacks the leptos way, we also non-macro hotkeys.
+If you prefer writing out your callbacks the leptos way, we also have non-macro hotkeys.
 [Learn more about trad hotkeys.](#trad-hotkeys)

 ### Global Hotkeys
 > This example creates two global hotkeys: `W` and `S`.